jdavies/learning-library/oci-library/L100-LAB/Virtual_Cloud_Network/VCN_HOL.md

 **Note:** *Some of the UIs might look a little different than the screen shots included in the instructions, but you can still use the instructions to complete the hands-on labs.*

+> **Note:** There is a Youtube video of this lab located here: [https://youtu.be/BAdm0oAsuF8](https://youtu.be/BAdm0oAsuF8)

 ## Pre-Requisites

 - Oracle Cloud Infrastructure account credentials (User, Password, and Tenant)
   - To sign in to the Console, you need the following:
   - Tenant, User name and Password
   - URL for the Console: [https://cloud.oracle.com/](https://cloud.oracle.com/)
   - Oracle Cloud Infrastructure supports the latest versions of Google Chrome, Firefox and Internet Explorer 11

 ## Practice 1: Create a Virtual Cloud Network

 A Virtual Cloud Network (VCN) is a virtual version of a traditional network including subnets, route tables, and gateways on which your compute instances run.
 Customers can bring their network topology to the cloud with VCN.
 Creating a VCN involves a few key aspects such as:

 - Allocate a private IP block for the VCN (CIDR range for the VCN).
 - Customers can bring their own RFC1918 IP addresses.
 - Create Subnets by partitioning the CIDR range into smaller networks (sub networks for front end, back end, database)
 - Create an optional Internet Gateway to connect VCN subnet with Internet.
 Instances created in this subnet will have a public IP address.
 - Create Route table with route rules for Internet access
 - Create Security List to allow relevant ports for ingress and egress access

 1. Create a Virtual Cloud Network with Public Subnets: